A look at recent awards, events, and accomplishments at MTSU

 Painting the Grammys True Blue

-Nearly 20 MTSU alumni and faculty have been nominated for Grammy Awards in the last five years.
-Seven have won Grammys so far, including some repeat recipients, in categories from classical to gospel to bluegrass.
+More than 20 MTSU alumni, faculty and former students have been nominated for Grammy Awards in the last decade.
+Nine have won Grammys so far, including some repeat recipients, in categories from classical to gospel to country.

 In February 2015, one song won Grammy gold for a pair of former MTSU students.
 “Messengers,” cowritten by 2003 music business graduate Torrance Esmond and former student Lecrae Moore for Moore’s latest album, won the award for Best Contemporary Christian Music Performance/Song during the 57th annual Grammy Award ceremonies at Staples Center in Los Angeles.
 MTSU alumni Luke Laird (’01), and Jaren Johnston were nominated for Grammys in 2015 in the Best Country Song category.